These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Indiana

-Gov. Eric Holcomb issued an order that went into effect March 24 and lasts until April 6.
+Gov. Eric Holcomb issued an order that went into effect March 24 and is set to last through April 6.

 Essential employees, including health care workers, grocery and transit workers, among others, can leave their home.
 Indiana residents can leave their home to exercise, Holcomb said.